 Other Income/Expense.
-In the 2021 fiscal period we had no impact from derivatives, whereas in the 2020 fiscal period we recognized \$5.5 million of income from the decrease in fair value of the Derivative Contract and a gain of \$0.5 million on the derecognition of the Derivative Contract.
-In the 2021 fiscal period we recognized a charge of \$3.1 million on the change in fair value of our Class B Units; no such charge was incurred in the 2020 fiscal period.
-The increase in the charge related to the Class B Units is a result of higher borrowings and a higher estimated value of the outstanding Class B Units from when the units were originally issued.
+In the 2021 fiscal period we had no impact from derivatives, whereas in the 2020 fiscal period werecognized \$5.5 million of income from the decrease in fair value of the Derivative Contract and a gain of \$0.5 million on the derecognition of the Derivative Contract.
+In the 2021 fiscal period we recognized a charge of \$5.9 million on the change in fair value of our Class B Units; no such charge was incurred in the 2020 fiscal period(as described in "Liquidity" below, Class B Units were issued to the Senior Lenders).
+The increase in the charge related to the Class B Units is a result of higher borrowings and a higherestimated value of the outstanding Class B Units from when the units were originally issued.
+We also had \$0.1 million of other income in the 2021 fiscal period with no similar income in the 2020 fiscal period.

 Interest Income/Expense.
-Interest expense in the 2021 fiscal period and the 2020 fiscal period consisted of interest of \$1.4 million and \$0.9 million, respectively, from outstanding promissory notes.
-Our incurred interest will increase significantly in the future as we draw down on the \$317.6 million senior and \$67.4 million mezzanine loans, and as the outstanding principal balances of those loans increase.
+Interest expense in the 2021 fiscal period and the 2020 fiscal period consisted of interest of \$2.2million and \$1.7 million, respectively, from outstanding promissory notes.
+Our incurred interest will increase significantly in the future as we continue to further draw down on the \$317.6 million Senior Credit Facility and \$67.4 million Mezzanine Credit Facility, and as the outstanding principal balances of those loans increase.
 However, construction period interest will be capitalized as part of the cost of the refinery, and therefore, will not impact our interest expense.

 Net losses.
-We incurred an operating loss of \$17.8 million and \$3.0 million in the 2021 and 2020 fiscal periods, respectively.
-We incurred a net loss of \$22.3 million in the 2021 fiscal period compared to a \$2.0 million net income in the 2020 fiscal period.
-Our operating loss increased in the 2021 fiscal period as a result of the increase in activity related to the retooling of the Bakersfield Biorefineryand in preparation for operations in 2022.
+We incurred an operating loss of \$26.0 million and \$7.7 million in the 2021 and 2020 fiscal periods, respectively.
+We incurred a net loss of \$34.0 million in the 2021 fiscal period compared to a \$3.4 million net loss in the 2020 fiscal period.
+Our operating loss increased in the 2021 fiscal period as a result of the increase in activity related to the retooling of the Bakersfield Biorefinery and in preparation for operations in 2022.
 We expect to incur losses for the remainder of 2021 while our biorefinery is under construction and therefore not is not conducting operations.
-Our operating loss was lower in fiscal 2020 than in the 2021 fiscal period because we did not own the Bakersfield Biorefinery for most of the 2020 fiscal period.
-The net income in the fiscal 2020 period was the result of one-time non-cash accounting adjustments to recognize the gains attributable to the change in the fair value of the Derivative Contract and the derecognition of that contract.
+Our operating loss was lower in fiscal 2020 than in the 2021 fiscal period because we did not own the Bakersfield Biorefinery for a significant portion of the 2020 fiscal period.